xtpclark/pg_healthcheck2/README.md

 * **Flexible AI Execution**: Supports both integrated (online) AI analysis during report generation and offline/separate AI processing for environments with network restrictions (e.g., corporate VPNs).
 * **Test Case Generation**: Includes a script (`create_test_cases.sh`) to easily populate a test database with diverse scenarios for comprehensive testing.
 * **Platform-Aware Advice**: Provides general and platform-specific best practices (e.g., for AWS RDS/Aurora, and others).
+* **Detailed AI Metrics**: Reports on the AI endpoint, model used, prompt/response character counts, and analysis time directly within the generated report.
+* **Custom SSL Certificate Support**: Allows specifying a custom SSL certificate for secure communication with AI API endpoints that require it.

 ## 3. Installation and Setup